|

 Although I am not a doctor, I am available as an advocate,

-a kindred spirit who knows where you have been, and wants to
+a kindred spirit who knows where you are, and wants to

 Home